cranjesh/images-test/TheSoldiersLegacyThorough.md

 The man who had controlled secrets sat silent as the cuffs clicked shut.

+Lestrade adjusted his gloves, glancing at Holmes.
+"Your telegram was timely.
+We had men in place before dawn."

+Holmes gave a slight nod.
+"I expected no less."

-Lady Blackwood's quiet dignity seemed to fill the room.
-"You underestimated my son's determination, Colonel.
-He was more than your schemes."
+Lady Blackwood held her head high.
+"You underestimated my son, Colonel.
+He was more than a piece in your schemes."

 ![Chapter 10 B](https://raw.githubusercontent.com/cranjesh/images-test/refs/heads/main/Chapter10B.webp)